-Bone conduction implants may help children with single-sided hearing loss, conductive hearing loss or mixed hearing loss.
+Bone conduction implants may help children with single-sided deafness, conductive hearing loss or mixed hearing loss.

 What are the benefits?

-Research and decades of experience shows that bone conduction implants may help children with these types of hearing loss:
+Research and decades of experience shows that bone conduction implants may help recipients:

 Enjoy improved sound quality (compared to hearing aids) by bypassing the damaged part of their ear to reduce the amount of amplification needed to hear better.3

-Enjoy improved speech recognition (compared to hearing aids).3
+Enjoy improved speech recognition (compared to hearing aids).4

 A hearing professional who specialises in hearing implant technology can advise if your child could benefit from a bone conduction implant.